zazmarga/py-movie-moviesession-cinemahall/README.md

 `python manage.py loaddata cinema_db_data.json`.

+- After loading data from fixture you can use following superuser (or create another one by yourself):
+  - Login: `admin.user`
+  - Password: `1qazcde3`

 Also, implement a few services for these tables.
 A service represents module with functions with queries for the certain table.